 Using a list of your customers sometimes seems like the best way to recruit.
-And in many cases, it is, especially when we're looking at a lower incidence sample group.
+And in many cases, it is, especially when we're looking at a lower-incidence sample group or a subset of respondents with specific qualifications, such as regional location or specific attitudinal or behavioral segments.

-However, depending on what your needs are and, ultimately, the size of the panel or community, you will need to make sure there are enough customer records to use.
+Depending on what your needs are and, ultimately, the size of the panel or community, you will need to make sure there are enough customer records to use.
 Typically, the participation from lists is very low.
 Remember, they may not have signed up to participate in surveys, nor will they want to.
-Often with B2B samples and loyal customers, our clients "warm" participants by letting them know about the research and getting their buy-in early on, which can be extremely helpful in encouraging these segments to participate.
+Often, with B2B samples and loyal customers, our clients "warm" participants by letting them know about the research and getting their buy-in early on, which can be extremely helpful in encouraging these segments to participate.

 When lists are not a viable option, we work with one of our trusted recruiters to fill panels and communities with people from databases.
 These participants are carefully screened to ensure they match our clients' unique specifications.
+Also, we constantly reevaluate whether these participants still meet specific criteria or if lifestyle changes have impacted their behaviors so that they no longer align with specific criteria-refreshes are particularly important to be certain that participants are still meeting the diverse demands of research while also meeting specific criteria.